paragoner1/crisis-companion/SOLANA_SOS_NEW_VOICEOVER.md

 *"Q1 2026: Launch as Seeker's default app with mobile wallet integration.
 Q2: Secure emergency and hospital partnerships.
 Q3: International expansion with BONK rewards for interventions and SKR integration for Seeker ecosystem.
 Q4: Hit $50 million revenue with government deals."*

 ## Slide 12: Call to Action (2:50-3:00)
 *"From hackathon prototype to safety revolution, join me in making Solana Mobile the lifesaver standard.
-Because when seconds matter, you need the phone you can't live without."*
+Because when seconds matter, you need the app that makes your phone invaluable."*

 ## Slide 13: Thank You (3:00-3:05)
 *"Judges, let's make Solana Mobile the safety standard.
 Questions?"*